 complaint that we receive is over the meaning of "Christianity" itself.
 We use an

 "A Christian is any person or group

 that sincerely, thoughtfully, and devoutly considers themselves to be Christian."

-Public opinion pollsters use this definition and find that about 75% of Americans regard themselves as
+In the past, public opinion pollsters have find that about 75% of Americans regard themselves as

 Christian.
 But there are some groups which define "Christian" so narrowly

 that they consider fewer than 1% of American adults to be Christian; all happen

 to be members of their own denomination.
 It does not seem to bother them that

 their faith group teaches that over 99% of the humans on Earth are headed for